 Import the management packs contained in this release.
 It is not necessary to uninstall any of the previously imported OpsLogix management packs before importing the current version.
 If the Operations Manager Console shows errors during the import and the “Install” button is disabled, check if there are management packs already imported with the same version or higher, if this is the case, remove these management packs from the import list.
 The “OpsLogix IMP - Base Library”, “OpsLogix IMP - Licensing UI for OpsMgr 2012” and “OpsLogix Generic Reports” frequently cause the issue described above.

-After a successful import please remove the MP named “OpsLogix IMP - Oracle ODAC x64 Pack”
+Notice: After a successful import please remove, if exists, the management pack named “OpsLogix IMP - Oracle ODAC x64 Pack”.

 After importing restart the SCOM console to reload the special UI components.

-In this version of the Oracle management Pack the Oracle monitoring data is collected by a collector service called “OpsLogix Oracle Collector”.
-After importing this version, you will have to do a connection test for only 1 configured Oracle connection per used SCOM resource pool by using the “Test Connection” in the “Oracle IMP Configuration Dashboard”.
-During this check the OpsLogix Oracle Collector will be installed on all the members of the selected SCOM Oracle resource pool.
+From of version 1.3.1702.0 of the Oracle management Pack the Oracle monitoring data is collected by a collector service called “OpsLogix Oracle Collector”.
+To install or update the collector: After importing this MP version, you will have to do a connection test for only 1 configured Oracle connection per used SCOM resource pool by using the “Test Connection” in the “Oracle IMP Configuration Dashboard”.
+During this check the OpsLogix Oracle Collector will be installed or updated on all the members of the selected SCOM Oracle resource pool.

 If the service is not deployed, some common causes are: